vezzolter/DSA/DataStructures/Tree/BST/BST.md

 ---
 **Compiler Generated**:
-- `Default Constructor` — creates an empty BST, initializing its internal structure to represent a tree with no nodes.
+- `Default Constructor` — creates an empty BST.
+- `Parametrized Constructors` — there are usually many ways to construct and initialize the container, and it’s often up to the developer to decide which ones to implement based on the container’s needs.
-- `Copy Constructor` — creates a new BST by copying the structure and values of another tree.
+- `Copy Constructor` — creates a new BST by copying the structure and values of another BST.
+  - if the other BST is empty, initializes an empty BST.
-- `Move Constructor` — creates a new BST by transferring the structure and values from another tree, leaving the original tree in a valid but unspecified state.
-This avoids the overhead of copying by efficiently reusing the original memory.
+- `Move Constructor` — creates a new BST by transferring ownership of the memory from another BST, leaving the original BST in a valid but unspecified state.
+  - if the other BST is empty, initializes an empty BST.
-- `Copy Assignment Operator` — replaces the contents of the current BST with the structure and values of another tree by copying them.
+- `Copy Assignment Operator` — overwrites each element of already existing BST with the corresponding element of another BST by copying them.
+  - if the other BST is empty, initializes an empty BST.
-- `Move Assignment Operator` — replaces the contents of the current BST by transferring the structure and values from another tree, leaving the original tree in a valid but unspecified state.
+- `Move Assignment Operator` — overwrites each element of already existing BST with the corresponding element of another BST by transferring ownership of the memory from another BST, leaving the original BST in a valid but unspecified state.
-- `Destructor` — performs clean up on the BST: deallocates memory for stored nodes and properly handles any associated resources, ensuring no memory leaks.
+  - if the other BST is empty, initializes an empty BST.
+- `Destructor` — releases the BST's allocated memory, calling destructors for complex data types to ensure proper cleanup of resources.

 ---
 <p align="center"><img src="./Images/OperationsIterators.png"/></p>